Dante Santiago

 Dante Hauve Santiago (born November 9, 1970) is an American music executive, singer and co-owner of Ghettro Inc. He is best known for his work with Black Eyed Peas, being a founding member of the group during the early 1990s and as A&R and vocalist in the 2000s for will.i.am Music Group.
-With his keen ear, knowledge for talent and helping shape the peas success, most notably playing a pivotal role bringing Fergie into the lineup.
-Santiago throughout his career, worked with a number of iconic musical artists, including Michael Jackson, Whitney Houston & Chris Brown.
+Throughout his career, Santiago has worked with a number of musical artists, including Michael Jackson, Whitney Houston & Chris Brown.

 In 2012, Santiago joined will.i.am as coach advisor on The Voice UK from seasons 1–5.
 He also served as executive producer for will.i.am's solo album willpower (2013). and Britney Spears "The Essential Britney Spears" album.

 Career

 Black Eyed Peas, solo artist and A&R

 In 1988, Santiago began his music career as a singer and dancer.
 In 1992, he collaborated with rappers will.i.am and apl.de.ap of the Atban Klann, a hip hop group signed to Eazy-E's Ruthless Records.
 Due to Eazy's death in 1995, Will and Apl left Ruthless, formed a trio with Santiago and changed their name to Black Eyed Peas.
 After including friend Taboo, they recorded demos and performed at several shows.
 Later in the year, Santiago left the group.
 He joined the group Broshigeez in 1998 with Huck Finn, Rawcel and NIU recording their selftitled Ep BRO.S.H.I.G.E.E.Z.
 They released the singles, "Put It On Ya" feat apl and Taboo of Black Eyed Peas, "Achin" and "In The Mood" in 2002.
 He rejoined Black Eyed Peas in late 2002 and brought in his friend Fergie who became the group's joint lead vocalist.
 He performed vocals on several of their hit songs, including "Hey Mama". and "Let's Get It Started", which won the Grammy for Best Rap Performance by a Duo or Group.
 As a solo artist Santiago's first two singles, "It's OK" and "Nasty Like Us", both appeared on the soundtrack to National Lampoon's Jake's Booty Call.
 On will.i.am's Must B 21 album, he appeared on the song "Sumthin' Special" while also releasing his first extended play, Inside Te's World.
 Santiago also managed to work with some of music's top artists, recording vocals on songs by Busta Rhymes "I Love My Bitch", Too Short feat Snoop Dogg will.i.am "Keep Bouncin'", Mariah Carey "Heat" and Sérgio Mendes "Mas que Nada".